MBrugha/islamic-ed-dialogue/index.md

 ## News and course updates!
 Course-related news and updates will be posted here.

+* New video available on [edudialogue.org](edudialogue.org) about multimodal educational dialogue and supporting dialogue with digital technology!
+See [here](https://www.edudialogue.org/resources/multimodal-educational-dialogue/) for the video.
-Change of live webinar: this will now take place on Saturday, March 20th at 3pm GMT.
+* Change of live webinar: this will now take place on Saturday, March 20th at 3pm GMT.